 Hubby is a big fan of Food Network‘s Alton Brown.
 Previously I blogged about him being the only cook in the house initially.
 When my interest in cooking began, I started using some of Mr. Brown’s recipes at Hubby’s request.
 There is an awesome one for Buffalo Wings.
 No frying or oil involved.
 You steam the wings and then bake them in the oven.
 The skin comes out crispy!
 I change up the sauce sometimes, but hot sauce is the preferred one in my household.
 The Deuce is in love with them.

 Here’s how we do it…

-3 oz.
-(6 tablespoons) unsalted butter
+- 3 oz.
+(6 tablespoons) unsalted butter sliced

-2 cloves garlic minced
+- 2 cloves garlic minced

-1 cup Louisiana Hot Sauce or Crystal Hot Sauce
+- 1 cup Louisiana Hot Sauce or Crystal Hot Sauce

-1/2 teaspoon Kosher salt
+- 1/2 teaspoon Kosher salt

-Immediately remove chicken from oven and dump all of them into the applicable plastic container.
+Immediately remove wings from oven and dump them into the plastic container.
 Cover container tightly and shake to coat all the wings.
-Pour all contents of container onto the cooling rack and sheet pan.
-Grab a plate, blue cheese or ranch dressing, and enjoy!
+Pour all contents of container onto a dish or the cooling rack on the baking sheet.

 Tip: Line your baking sheet with aluminum foil for easy clean-up later.